edwin-pan/MetaHDR/README.md

 ```

 ## Running the Training
-Make sure that data is downloaded and formatted correctly (see `data.md`).
-Training scripts will log the
+Make sure that data is downloaded and formatted correctly (see [data.md](data.md)).
+Training scripts will log the results in the output directory specified by the configuration file.

 To run training,